liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 reinitialize SPBCG without reallocating its memory by calling :c:func:`FARKSPBCGREINIT()`, as follows:

    .. c:function:: SUBROUTINE FARKSPBCGREINIT(IPRETYPE, MAXL, DELT, IER)

-      :Description:  Re-initializes the Fortran interface to the SPBCG linear solver.
+      Re-initializes the Fortran interface to the SPBCG linear solver.

-      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKSPBCG()`.
+      **Arguments:**  The arguments have the same names and meanings as those of :c:func:`FARKSPBCG()`.

 In the case of SPTFQMR, for a change in any inputs, the user can reinitialize SPTFQMR without reallocating its memory by calling :c:func:`FARKSPTFQMRREINIT()`, as follows:

    .. c:function:: SUBROUTINE FARKSPTFQMRREINIT(IPRETYPE, MAXL, DELT, IER)

-      :Description:  Re-initializes the Fortran interface to the SPBTFQMR linear solver.
+      Re-initializes the Fortran interface to the SPBTFQMR linear solver.

-      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKSPTFQMR()`.
+      **Arguments:**  The arguments have the same names and meanings as those of :c:func:`FARKSPTFQMR()`.